AdobeDocs/experience-manager-learn.en/help/sites/developing/style-organization-style-system-understand-article.md

 Style names, or the options presented to AEM authors, and the implementing CSS class names are decoupled in AEM.

-This allows Style options to be labeled in a vocabulary clear and understood by the AEM a  uthors,  but lets CSS developers name the CSS classes in a future-proof, semantic manner.
+This allows Style options to be labeled in a vocabulary clear and understood by the AEM authors,  but lets CSS developers name the CSS classes in a future-proof, semantic manner.
 For example:

 A component must have the options to be colored with the brand's **primary** and **secondary** colors, however, the AEM authors know the colors as **green** and **yellow**, rather than the the design language of primary and secondary.

 The AEM Style System can expose these coloring Display styles using author-friendly labels **Green** and **Yellow**, while allowing the CSS developers to use semantic naming of `.cmp-component--primary-color` and `.cmp-component--secondary-color` to define the actual style implementation in CSS.

-The Style name of **Green** is mapped to `.cmp-component--primary-color`, and **Yelow** to `.cmp-component--secondary-color`.
+The Style name of **Green** is mapped to `.cmp-component--primary-color`, and **Yellow** to `.cmp-component--secondary-color`.

 If the company's brand color change in the future, all that needs to be changed is the single implementations of `.cmp-component--primary-color` and `.cmp-component--secondary-color`, and the Style names.

 ## The Teaser component as an example use case {#the-teaser-component-as-an-example-use-case}

-The following is an example use case of styling a Teaser component to have serveral different Layout an Display styles.
+The following is an example use case of styling a Teaser component to have several different Layout an Display styles.

 This will explore how Style names (exposed to authors) and how the backing CSS classes are organized.